FraunhoferISST/DataspaceConnector/README.md

     be accessed at https://localhost:8080/api.
 The Swagger UI can be found at https://localhost:8080/api/docs.

 For more details, see [here](https://international-data-spaces-association.github.io/DataspaceConnector/).

-For Docker or Kubernetes deployment as well as full setup with IDS Configuration Manager and its GUI, see [here](https://github.com/International-Data-Spaces-Association/IDS-Deployment-Examples/tree/main/dataspace-connector).
+For a Docker or Kubernetes deployment, as well as a full setup with the IDS Configuration Manager and its GUI, see [here](https://github.com/International-Data-Spaces-Association/IDS-Deployment-Examples/tree/main/dataspace-connector).

 ## Contributing